jajaperson/dotfiles/README.md

 Putting one's dotfiles in a symlinked, version-controlled git repository is a good idea, so I did it.
-It by no means contains all my dotfiles, yet, but so far it contains what I deam most important.
+It by no means contains all my dotfiles, yet, but so far it contains what I deem most important.

 ## Installation